shundhammer/qdirstat/README.md

     TL;DR:
     - It's big and fat (113 MB)
-    - It's an outdated version (QDirStat 1.6.1 from 16 months ago)
+    - It's a very outdated version: QDirStat 1.6.1 from February 2020
     - It doesn't even tell you what version it contains
     - It still needs a fairly recent version of GLibc, so you can't run it on Ubuntu 18.04 LTS
     - It's unclear if at least the libraries inside (e.g. the Qt libs) are up to date